emqx/cloud-docs/en_US/data_integration/rocketmq.md

 4. Select the connector you just created from the **Connector** dropdown box.

-5. Configure the information for publishing messages from EMQX Cloud to the RocketMQ service:
+5. Configure the information for publishing messages from EMQX Platform to the RocketMQ service:

    - **RocketMQ topic**: `TopicTest`
    - **Message Template**:Template, the default value is empty.
 When this value is empty the whole message will be stored in the RocketMQ.The template can be any valid string with placeholders, example: